l50/Metasploit-development-environment/README.md

   from the official guide](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment)
 - [] Decide if we should run the kali container using ECS instead of running it on an EC2 instance
-- [] Travis-CI - is this even possible?

 ## License
 MIT